zzzzzyx/zzzzzyx.github.io/_posts/2013-12-28-introducing-hyde.md

 Recently, my researches are mainly focused on natural language processing for software engineering, mining software repositories, code summarization.
 Also, I am broadly interested in all subfields of natural language processing, information retrieval and machine learning.

-Now, I am **looking for possible PhD program** overseas in the fields of natural language processing or machine learning.
+Now, I am **looking for possible PhD program** overseas in the fields of computer science.
 If you have interest in accepting me to your group, please contact me via email.

 ### Publication